Big Brother (British TV series) series 4: Weekly summary

+Production

 Auditions

 Potential housemates applied by sending producers a home video that stated why they should be housemates.
 Successful candidates were invited to further rounds of auditions.
 This was the last year to feature this audition format as from Big Brother 5, open auditions were used to select housemates.

 Big Brother 4 had more than 10,000 applicants apply to be a housemate.

 Presenters

 Davina McCall continued to host the main show and Dermot O'Leary continued to host the spin-off show, Big Brother's Little Brother.
 Marcus Bentley continued to narrate the show.

 Promotion

 This series was promoted as being a 'Back to Basics' edition; following the twists to the format introduced within the past series.

 Eye logo

 The shape of the eye remained the same as the previous year, but a different art design was used.
 The eye was multi-coloured with black and white stripes beaming from the pupil of the eye.